How to Read Your Electric Bill: Complete Line-by-Line Guide - article hero image

 Common Billing Errors to Watch

-Billing errors happen more often than you might think.
-A quick monthly review can save you real money.
+Billing errors happen more often than you'd think.
+Quick monthly review saves real money.

-If you spot something wrong, don't just stew about it.
-Call your utility or supplier right away.
+Spot something wrong?
+Call your utility or supplier immediately.
 Explain what looks off.
-Most disputes get resolved with a simple phone call, especially if you catch them quickly.
+Most disputes resolve with a phone call—if you catch them quickly.

-The sooner you address an error, the easier it is to fix.
-Waiting several months makes everything harder.
+Sooner you address an error, easier it is to fix.
+Waiting months makes everything harder.
 Check your bill within a week of getting it.

 Check Your Bill Monthly